afnog/sse/firewalls/presentation.md

 ???

+It will **-A**ppend a rule to the `INPUT` chain, which will match incoming packets.
-No effect for now, because the policy is also ACCEPT.
+It will have no effect for now, because the policy is also ACCEPT.
 However you will see *icmp* packets accounted against the rule, instead of the chain.

 ---